john-cuffe/MAMBA2/README.md

 ### Using the use_remaining_parsed_address feature

   - While parsing addresses, users may not want to compare multiple strings, but rather only identify some components of a parsed address to use as blocks or strings.
 This function allows any remainder to be used as a fuzzy variable.
   - For example, imagine parsing the address '123 Main Street SW Apartment 1, Anytown, AS, 12345'.
-If we wanted to match using city, state, and zip as blocks and include the address number as its own variable, MAMBA would remove those features from the string but leave &quot;Main Street SW Apartment 1&quot; as a string, which itself contains valuable information.
+If we wanted to match using city, state, and zip as blocks and include the address number as its own variable, MAMBA would remove those features from the string but leave 'Main Street SW Apartment' as a string, which itself may contain valuable information.
 Leaving the _use_remaining_parsed_address_ feature as 'True' tells MAMBA to create a new fuzzy variable to use in the model based on all of the address components _not otherwise used as a block or a separate variable_.

 ## Custom Matching Models
  <a id="custom_models"/>

   - Users may wish to user their own custom matching model in addition to those available in MAMBA.
   - If so, user must enter a fully self-contained function in _custom_matching_function.py_ to run, as well as set the custom_matching function in _mamba.properties_ to True.
+  - Must return a model-like object that has the same features (predict, scoring etc) as a standard scikit-learn model.
   - Currently, this model will be compared to the standard suite of matching models available to MAMBA, but future iterations will allow users to replace the MAMBA models completely.

 ## Imputation Methods
  <a id="imputation_methods"/>
   - Imputation of missing data is a major element of record linkage problems.
-MAMBA takes a more hands-off approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable of _mamba.properties_.
+MAMBA takes a more hands-off (i.e. the user has to do it) approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable of _mamba.properties_.
     - Imputer:
       - With this option, any missing values for 'fuzzy' or 'numeric distance' variables are replaced iterative imputer.
 See the [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) for futher details.
         - While this option is easy to implement, it may result in non-sensical outcomes or potentially be subject to existing missing biases in the data.